Snowboard artists showcase work at Creativity Crawl in Breckenridge

 “There’s a tie between the imagery I use from street art but the actual experience I experience is more nature,” she said.
 “So a lot of my imagery is patterns and textures in nature, but it’s almost like exaggerated into my style.
 So I like to say it’s abstracted imagery in nature.
 That tree doesn’t look like a tree, or that owl — it looks like an owl, but a real owl doesn’t look like that … it’s mimicking imagery in nature but taken in an abstract way.”

-Christian Tai Leach has been drawing and painting his whole life.
+Tai Leach has been drawing and painting his whole life.
 His education in the subject is his experiences, and each snowboard he paints takes on a life of its own.
-The pieces create elaborate scenes of mountain living, and sometimes he includes paintings of animals or pretty girls.
+The pieces create elaborate scenes of mountain living, and includes paintings of animals or pretty girls.

-His inspiration to begin the life of an artist came from his great uncle, a well-known artist in Santa Fe, New Mexico.
+His inspiration to begin the life of an artist came from his great uncle Danny Valdes, a well-known artist in Santa Fe, New Mexico.

-“I always wanted to be like him even before I knew what an artist was; he was always playing music and dancing,” he said.
+“I always wanted to be like him even before I knew what an artist was, he was always playing music and dancing,” Leach said.

-In the ’90s, his great uncle owned an art gallery in Breckenridge, and, although he passed away a few years ago, his memory lives on strong in Leach.
+In the ’90s, Valdes owned an art gallery in Breckenridge, and although he passed away a few years ago, his memory lives on strong in Leach.

 “I would still be painting with him if he was still around,” he said.

-He first started using snowboards as his canvas in 2000, when he was living in employee housing at Keystone.
-An uncle was helping him move and found an old beat-up board, and Leach told him to toss it.
+Leach first started using snowboards as his canvas in 2000, when he was living in employee housing at Keystone.
+An uncle was helping him move, and found an old beat-up board and Leach told him to toss it.
 His uncle suggested he paint on it instead of throwing it away, and so he did.
 Once his friends saw his work, they began asking him to paint theirs as well, and it quickly escalated.

-“I thought it was a really cool canvases because it’s recycling, using something that’s older, lying around,” he said.
-“Also, it’s a canvas of soul because some of my boards I’ve ridden and they’re my favorite snowboard, and I learned a lot of tricks on them, so I’d paint a scene on it of that memory.
-I also try to do that for other people when I get commissions.”
+“I thought it was a really cool canvases, because it’s recycling, using something that’s older, lying around, and also it’s a canvas of soul, because some of my boards that I’ve ridden and their my favorite snowboard, and I learned a lot of tricks on them, so I’d paint a scene on it of that memory.
+So I also try to do that for other people when I get commissions.”

 His work is inspired by being on the mountain — snowboarding — and nature.
-His great uncle used a lot of Native American themes and animal spirits in his work, s sometimes, Leach likes to incorporate those concepts in his pieces as well.
+His great uncle used a lot of Native American themes and animal spirits in his work, so sometimes Leach likes to incorporate those concepts in his pieces as well.